barcovanrhijn/barcovanrhijn.github.io/_posts/2020-08-20-Vanilla-PHP.md

 When I asked the developer I worked with it turned out that he had not used PHPUnit before so I was on my own with this.

-## Wrap up
-In 3 Weeks I coded up my Vanilla PHP and produced a minimum viable product as part of an attempt to partner up with Senior PHP developer.

 ## Lessons learned

 The project contributed valuable experience but the partnership was not well matched.